 The Flag point

-There are a few things to do from here, if you’re still feeling energetic after your journey to the top;
+If you’re looking for places to visit after the Jungfraujoch, there are a few things to do from here if you’re still feeling energetic after your journey to the top;

 Walk from Kleine Sheidegg to Manlichen

 You will be walking uphill but the walk will provide some stunning views of the surrounding towns and valley.

 The Mannlichen viewpoint is spectacular and you can take the Royal walk to its crown on the top of the hill.